TheTechromancer/mangolo/README.md

 # mangolo
-A password mangler written in Golang
+A WIP Golang rewrite of [The Password Stretcher](https://github.com/TheTechromancer/password-stretcher), a password mangler.